AdobeDocs/experience-manager-65.en/help/sites-administering/ssl-by-default.md

    openssl req -sha256 -new -key localhostprivate.key -out localhost.csr -subj "/CN=localhost"
    ```

-1. Generate the SSL certificate and sign it with the private key.
+1. Generate the SSL/TLS certificate and sign it with the private key.
 In this example, will expire one year from now:

    ```shell
    openssl x509 -req -days 365 -in localhost.csr -signkey localhostprivate.key -out localhost.crt